PKPublicCode/SecuredApi/Docs/Product/Actions.md

 |OneOfRoles|Yes|null|Sets one of roles that must be set in the JWT |
 |OneOfScopes|Yes|null|Sets one of scopes that must be set the JWT |
 #### Return
-Fails if JWT doesn satisfy one of roles, or one of scopes specified in the parameters.
+Fails if JWT doesn't satisfy one of roles, or one of scopes specified in the parameters.
 In this case sets http code to 403 (access denied) in the client response.
 ### [CheckEntraJwt](../../SecuredApi/Logic/Routing.Actions.Model/Auth/CheckEntraJwt.cs)
 #### Summary
 Verifies that JWT is signed by proper keys, has valid issuer and issued for valid audience.